ZakiaKhatun/Personal_Website/content/project/internal-project_7/index.md

 ---
-title: Face Recognition using Principal Component Analysis
+title: CT Reconstruction using parallelization Strategy
-summary: In this project a simple face recognition system was designed based on a very small dataset of the training images.
-The two main steps of this project include data normalization and face recognition.
-After the normalization of the training data set, principle component analysis was incorporated.
-And a simple Graphical User Interface was designed.
+summary: This project proposes a discrete image reconstruction algorithm using parallel beam geometry where a set of X-ray beams are passed through the object of interest and intensity variations of the beams at input and output are measured.
+To reconstruct, filtered back projection is used which uses a 1D filter on the projection data before back projecting (2D or 3D) the data onto the image space.
 tags:
-- PCA
+- Reconstruction
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).